-Tricia Skinner is the liaison between The Guildhall at SMU administration, students in the program, and the video game industry.
-In her role, Tricia manages placement services, career events, networking and business opportunities, and other requests.
-She joined The Guildhall at SMU in June 2004.
+Tricia Skinner is the liaison between The Guildhall at SMU administration, faculty, students and alumni in the program, and the video game industry.
+In her role, Tricia manages placement services, career events, networking opportunities, and other requests.
+She joined The Guildhall in June 2004.

 A graduate of Wayne State University in Detroit, Mich., Tricia was awarded a four-year internship at The Detroit News, one of Michigan's largest daily newspapers.
 After graduating with a bachelor's degree in Journalism, she joined the staff full time as a business reporter.

 Tricia has received awards from The Detroit Press Club, The National Association for Black Journalists (NABJ), the Rosa Parks Foundation, Dow Jones, and The Associated Press.
-She was awarded a four-year scholarship to attend Wayne State University's prestigious Journalism Institute for Minorities honors program.< /p>
+She was awarded a four-year scholarship to attend Wayne State University's prestigious Journalism Institute for Minorities honors program.
+She received a Master of Liberal Studies in Creative Writing from SMU.

 Her journalism career also includes reporting jobs at Investor's Business Daily in Los Angeles and The Houston Chronicle.
 Her freelance writing has appeared in print and online, including PC Magazine, Smart Computing, MSN Investor, Ft.
 Myers Magazine and GameSpy.